kevinmichaelchen/go-rest-api/README.md

 Our REST backends are stateless and can easily be scaled.

 The following table shows cost of various replica scenarios assuming 1 GiB costs $46 per year.
-The replica scenarios assume that all backend services have equal number of replicas.
-So the first row assumes that our 30 backend services each have 1 replica.

 | # of replicas per API | Spring Boot Footprint (GiB) | Spring Boot Yearly Cost | Golang Footprint (GiB) | Golang Yearly Cost |
 |:---------------------:|:---------------------------:|:-----------------------:|:----------------------:|:------------------:|